 - 10. The application form indicates the type of information and the documents normally required for processing the application.
-The application format for import of restricted items is given in Aayaat-Niryaat Form (Import-Export Form) of the Handbook of Procedures, Vol.1, 2004-2009.
-This form is also available on the DGFT website: http://dgft.gov.in - 11.
-The documents required upon actual importation are, besides the import licence, shipping documents and commercial invoices.
-Pre-shipment Inspection Certificate, Phyto-sanitary Certificate and Certificate of Origin are to be submitted on importation if the import policy mandates so.

-- 12. Fees are charged on applications for licences according to the value of imports to be made. - 13.
-There is no deposit or advance payment requirement associated with the issue of import licences. - 14.
-An import licence shall normally be endorsed with a period of validity of 24 months.
-The licence may be revalidated for a period of six months by the licensing authority on merit. - 15-16.
+The application format for import of restricted items is given in Appendix 8 of the Handbook of Procedures, Vol.1, 2004-2009. - 11.
+The documents required upon actual importation are, besides the import licence: shipping documents; commercial invoices; and certificates of origin, if required. - 12.
+Fees are charged on application for licences according to the value of imports to be made. - 13.
+There is no deposit or advance payment requirements associated with the issue of import licences. - 14.
+An import licence shall normally be endorsed with a period of validity of 24months.
+The licence may be revalidated on merits for such period as the licensing authority may deem fit. - 15-16.
 No. - 17.
 Licences are only required to import restricted items mentioned in paragraph 2 above.
-These licences are issued with Actual User Condition unless Actual User Condition is specifically dispensed with. - 18.
+These licences are issued with Actual User Condition unless it is dispensed with. - 18.
 No. - 19.
 Yes.
-Foreign exchange is provided by the authorized dealers for the import of goods.
-However, for the import of items appearing in the restricted category, an import licence is required.
+Foreign exchange is provided by the authorized dealers in foreign exchange for import of goods.
+However, for import of items appearing in the restricted category, an import licence is required.
 Normal banking procedures apply for obtaining foreign exchange.